 Arnab's research has been funded by the National Institutes for Health, Centers for Disease Control & Prevention, Office of Minority Health, and the state of California's Tobacco-Related Disease Research Program and has been published in numerous peer-reviewed journals.
 He serves as a Multicultural Technical Advisory Committee Member for the California Health Interview Survey (representing South Asians), maintains membership in the Asian American Research Center for Health (ARCH) and the Data & Research Subcommittee for Asian American Partners for Empowerment, Advocacy & Leadership (APPEAL), and was a trainee in the Asian American Cancer Awareness, Research & Training's (AANCART) Training Core.
 He firmly believes that community participation is essential for affected groups to understand, address, and ultimately take ownership of their own individual and collective health prospects.

 Arnab's applied research interests broadly revolve around using community-engaged methods to understand and address health disparities among understudied Asian & Pacific Islander (API) subgroups, with a particular focus on contextual and culturally-framed risk factors.
-His current studies include examining facilitators and barriers for colorectal cancer screening among Asian Indians and Bangladeshis in Northern California, as well as assessing the adequacy of federal and state population-level surveillance of HIV, Tuberculosis, and viral Hepatitis B to monitor disparities in these outcomes among diverse API communities.
+His current studies include examining facilitators and barriers for colorectal cancer screening among diverse South Asian subgroups in Northern California, and translation of findings into effective interventions (funded as a pilot project by National Institute of Aging via subaward from the Rutgers University Resource Center for Minority Aging Research (RCMAR).
+He is more broadly exploring the various social, cultural, historical, migratory, and generational traumas that influence indices of health among diverse South Asian subgroups (funded as a pilot project by National Institute of Aging via subaward from the Center for Aging in Diverse Communities at the University of California, San Francisco).
 His postdoctoral and graduate research focused on understanding the myriad factors influencing unique forms of tobacco use among South Asians in the United States, and their contribution to tobacco-related disease in this population (including disproportionate burdens of cancer), which will be ultimately valuable for comprehensive and targeted intervention strategies.

 Mukherjea A, Ivey SL, Shariff-Marco S, Kapoor N, Allen L. Overcoming Challenges in Recruitment of South Asians for Health Disparities Research in the United States.
 Journal of Racial & Ethnic Health Disparities.
-2017;ePub ahead of print.
+2017;5(1): 195-208.